shreyamkela/airbnb-prototype/README.md

 ### Contributions

 - Kavina:
-	- Concentrated on the backend go routes for the user dashboard
+	- Concentrated on the backend go routes for the user dashboard.
-    - Worked on designing the owner and traveler's dashboard pages and traveler update profile page
+    - Worked on designing the owner and traveler's dashboard pages and traveler update profile page.
-    - Worked to create a CI/CD pipeline on AWS with CodeBuild, ECS cluster, ECR and load balancer
+    - Worked to create a CI/CD pipeline on AWS with CodeBuild, ECS cluster, ECR and load balancer.
-    - Created mongodb sharding on the dashboard nosql database cluster for horizontal scalability
+    - Created mongodb sharding on the dashboard nosql database cluster for horizontal scalability.
-    - Documentation of the hackathon project
+    - Documentation of the project.

 - Darshil:
-	- Worked on UI related to posting of property and search results
+	- Worked on UI related to posting of property and search results.
-	- Developed the whole property microservice.
+	- Developed the complete property microservice.
-	- Worked on configuring CDN with S3.
+	- Worked on configuring CDN with S3 for property images.
 	- Worked on codebuild to trigger building of docker image on the event of pushing on master branch.
-	- worked on creating mongoshards for property microservice.
+	- Worked on creating mongoshards for property microservice.

 - Shreyam:
 	- Developed the end-to-end flow of the User Registration / Login micro service.
 	- Built the Go backend for Login and Sign Up with password hashing using Bcrypt.
 	- Created the Login and Signup web pages for travelers and owners, using ReactJS.
-	- Deployed the frontend of the Airbnb app on Heroku with CI/CD.
+	- Deployed the frontend of the app on Heroku with CI/CD.
 	- Worked with the team in deploying the Login micro service to Amazon managed Kubernetes cluster - EKS.
 	- Configured an Amazon API Gateway as a single entry point for the frontend to connect to the different load balancers of the 4 micro services.